 10.1.1 Subject Area 1A: English Composition

 A first-semester course in English reading and written composition must include substantial instruction and practice in expository essay writing at the college level with a minimum of 6,000 words.
 Courses should also require a substantial amount of reading of significant literature.
-Successful completion of the course in reading and written composition must be prerequisite to the course in Critical Thinking/English Composition.
+Successful completion of the course in reading and written composition (i.e., a course that satisfies English 1A) shall be prerequisite to the course in Critical Thinking/English Composition.

 10.1.1a Courses That Do Not Fulfill the English Composition Requirement, including but not limited to: